wiseman-timelord/Chat-VulkanLlama/README.md

 2) Wow, you can actually talk?
 That's super amazing!
 What brings you to this remote place?

 ### REQUIREMENTS:
-Windows with WSL or Linux (untested)
+* Windows with WSL or Linux (untested).
+* This program is designed to be run on Windows/WSL/Python, it will not work in Windows/Python without WSL, this is because of the use of, `jaxlib` and `jax[cpu]`.

 ### NOTES:
-* This program is designed to be run on Windows/WSL/Python, it will not work in Windows/Python without WSL, this is because of the use of, `jaxlib` and `jax[cpu]`.
 * interesting models are, for instruct "https://huggingface.co/TheBloke/Llama-2-7B-32K-Instruct-GGML", for coding "https://huggingface.co/TheBloke/CodeUp-Llama-2-13B-Chat-HF-GGML" (need find 7b), for chat "https://huggingface.co/TheBloke/llama2_7b_chat_uncensored-GGML".
 * Interesting 7B models in GGUF currently includes, https://huggingface.co/teleprint-me/llama-2-7b-chat-GGUF/tree/main, https://huggingface.co/rozek/LLaMA-2-7B-32K_GGUF, https://huggingface.co/TheBloke/Yarn-Llama-2-7B-64K-GGUF, https://huggingface.co/s3nh/NousResearch-Yarn-Llama-2-7b-128k-GGUF,